 6) Get a co-signer!

-To learn more about us, browse neighborhoods and homes plans, and find your new home, visit the Highland Homes website and call our Florida New Home Specialists at 863-797-4999.
+To learn more about us, browse neighborhoods and home plans, and call our Florida New Home Specialists at 863-797-4999 for more information as well as to schedule a VIP appointment to visit one of our model centers.

 Home Solution Lenders, Inc. is a top-originating Florida mortgage lender who will work hard to get you the best loan, at the best rate, from start to closing.
 To discover your buying power by pre-qualifying online, visit hslenders.com.